tenortim/k8s_isi_provisioner/README.md

 To build the software, run make.

 The provisioner requires permissions if you are running it in OpenShift.
+The persistent-volume-provisioner cluster role in OpenShift 3.11 is missing the needed endpoints permissions and so permissions are supplied by auth.yaml for both OpenShift and pure Kubernetes:
 ```
-oc adm policy add-cluster-role-to-user system:persistent-volume-provisioner system:serviceaccount:k8s-isi-provisioner:default
+oc adm create -f auth.yaml
 ```
-It also requires pemissions if you're running in pure Kubernetes:
+vs
 ```
 kubectl create -f auth.yaml
 ```

-To deploy the provisioner, run
+To deploy the provisioner in OpenShift, run
 ```
 oc create -f pod.yaml
 ```